Matt Aaron

 Breakout Session: Disability Rights PA: Focus on Mental Health Rights

 Brynne earned her B.A. from the George Washington University.
 She then worked at the National Fair Housing Alliance for a year before returning to the George Washington University to earn her J.D.
-After graduating from law school, Brynne worked as a litigation associate at Drinker Biddle & Reath LLP.
-She left Drinker Biddle to become a Staff Attorney at the Foundation for Individual Rights in Education where she litigated First Amendment cases on behalf of students and professors at colleges and universities.
-Brynne works on a variety of cases at Disability Rights PA.
+[After graduating from law school, Brynne worked as a litigation associate at Drinker Biddle & Reath LLP.
+She left Drinker Biddle to become a Staff Attorney at the and as a litigation attorney at Foundation for Individual Rights in Education where she litigated First Amendment cases on behalf of students and professors at colleges and universities.
+Brynne works on a variety of cases at Disability Rights PA.]
+After graduating from law school, Brynne worked as a litigation associate at Drinker Biddle & Reath LLP and as a litigation attorney at Foundation for Individual Rights and Expression before joining Disability Rights PA in 2019.
+Brynne works on a variety of litigation at DRP and also works closely with the investigations and monitorings team.
+Brynne has a particular interest in mental health law and has lived experience.

 Rachel Mann, Esq.